markjnkim/es_mod/02-css/content/lesson-2-flexbox.md

 Learning this much about layouts in CSS is exhausting, but it is very rewarding when you realize how much control you can exercise over your HTML elements.
 There is nothing more important for a CSS developer than the ability to visualize a page as a series of containers and sub-containers/children, and it is a very exciting time for CSS because of tools like flexbox are allowing layouts to be created that used to only be reserved for magazines.

-We've officially completed our first GitHub feature request and are ready to take the code from this branch and merge it into our `staging` branch.
+We've officially completed our first GitHub feature request and are ready to take the code from this branch and merge it into our `development` branch.
 Then we'll be ready to tackle the next feature request on our list!

-## Staging Features
+## Merging Features

-All of the work we just completed needs to make its way into our `staging` branch that we created in the first lesson.
+All of the work we just completed needs to make its way into our `development` branch that we created in the first lesson.
 Remember that with this workflow we are doing all of our work in different branches specific to the feature or issue we're working on.

 > REWIND: In the beginning of this lesson we went over why a "feature" branch workflow is a good practice.
 Think back and try to list a few reasons why.
 >